-51. AN ANALYSIS OF THE MISSISSIPPI STATE HIGHWAY DEPARTMENT CORRIDOR PRO-GRAM AS OF FEBRUARY 29, 1976, April 2, 1976, 15 pages the corridor system prepared by the State Highway Department and recompiled by the PEER Committee to include cost information.
+51. AN ANALYSIS OF THE MISSISSIPPI STATE HIGHWAY DEPARTMENT CORRIDOR PRO-GRAM AS OF FEBRUARY 29, 1976, April 2, 1976, 15 pages

 The issuance of \$600 million in bonds was authorized by the Legislature in 1972 to develop a network of seven fourlane traffic corridors.
 The completion of these seven corridors was complicated by rising construction costs and lower tax revenues.